chef/chef-web-docs/_vendor/github.com/chef/chef-workstation/docs-chef-io/content/workstation/config_yml_kitchen.md

-The following kitchen.yml file sets up a simple tiered configuration of the Chef Infra Server, including two front-end servers, a single back-end server, and an add-on (Chef management console).
+The following kitchen.yml file sets up a simple tiered configuration of the Chef Infra Server, including two front-end servers, a single back-end server, and two add-ons (Chef Push Jobs and Chef management console).
 The `platforms` block uses an `attributes` section to define Chef server-specific attributes that are used by all three test suites: